pagkly/Zed/Investopedia4/How a Non-Disclosure Agreement (NDA) Works.md

 ### Keeping Plans Secret

-In all of the above, the information that is being protected may include a [[marketing strategy]](https://www.investopedia.com/terms/m/marketing-strategy.asp) and sales plan, potential customers, a manufacturing process, or proprietary software.
+In all of the above, the information that is being protected may include a [[marketing strategy]](https://www.investopedia.com/terms/m/marketing-strategy.asp) and sales plan, potential customers, a [[Manufacturing|manufacturing]] process, or proprietary software.

 If an NDA is breached by one party, the other party may seek court action to prevent any further disclosures and may sue the offending party for monetary damages.